North Korea conducts longest-range missile test yet over Japan | Law-Order

 - North Korea

-Nuclear-armed North Korea test-fired a ballistic missile further than ever before on Tuesday, sending one soaring over Japan for the first time in five years, prompting a warning for residents to take cover.
-It was the first North Korean missile to follow such a trajectory since 2017, and its estimated 4,600 km (2,850 mile) range may have been the longest distance travelled for a North Korean test flight, which are often "lofted" higher into space to avoid flying over neighbouring countries.
+Nuclear-armed North Korea test-fired a ballistic missile further than ever before on Tuesday, sending it soaring over Japan, for the first time in five years, and prompting a warning for residents there to take cover.
+It was the first North Korean missile to follow such a trajectory since 2017, and its estimated 4,600 km (2,850 mile) range was the longest travelled by a North Korean test missile, which are usually "lofted" high into space to avoid flying over neighbouring countries.

-The Japanese government warned citizens to take cover and temporarily suspended some train services in the northern part of the country while the missile passed over its territory before falling into the Pacific Ocean.
-It was the latest in an escalating cycle of military muscle flexing in the region.
+In response to the test, U.S. and South Korean warplanes practised bombing a target in the Yellow Sea and Japan warned its citizens to take cover and suspended some train services while the missile passed over its north before falling into the Pacific Ocean.
+It was the latest in an escalating cycle of muscle flexing in the region.
 A U.S. aircraft carrier made a port call in South Korea for the first time since 2018 on Sept.
-23, and North Korea has conducted five launches in 10 days.
+23, and North Korea has conducted five launches in the last 10 days.

-That period has also seen joint drills by the United States, South Korea and Japan, and a visit to the region by U.S. Vice President Kamala Harris who stood at the fortified border between the Koreas and accused Pyongyang of undermining security.
-Pyongyang accuses the U.S. and its allies of threatening North Korea with drills and defence buildups.
+The period has also seen joint drills by the United States, South Korea and Japan, and a visit to the region by U.S. Vice President Kamala Harris, who stood at the fortified border between the Koreas and accused the North of undermining security.
+North Korea accuses the United States and its allies of threatening it with exercises and defence buildups.

+Recent tests have drawn relatively muted responses from Washington, which is focused on the war in Ukraine as well as other domestic and foreign crises, but the U.S. military has stepped up displays of force in the region.
+In the U.S. and South Korean response to the North's test on Tuesday, a South Korean air force F-15K jet dropped a pair of guided bombs on a target off its west coast, in what South Korea's military called a demonstration of precision strike capability against the source of North Korean provocations.

-The United States said it strongly condemned North Korea's "dangerous and reckless" decision to launch a long-range ballistic missile over Japan.
-"This action is destabilising and shows the DPRK's blatant disregard for United Nations Security Council resolutions and international safety norms," National Security Council spokesperson Adrienne Watson said in a statement, using the initials for North Korea's official name.
+The United States strongly condemned North Korea's "dangerous and reckless" launch.
+"This action is destabilising and shows the DPRK's blatant disregard for United Nations Security Council resolutions and international safety norms," National Security Council spokesperson Adrienne Watson said in a statement, using the initials of North Korea's official name.

-U.S. Secretary of State Antony Blinken held phone calls with his South Korean and Japanese counterparts during which they "strongly condemned" the North's latest test.
+U.S. Secretary of State Antony Blinken held phone calls with his South Korean and Japanese counterparts during which they "strongly condemned" the test.
 The launch violates U.N.
-Security Council resolutions, which have imposed sanctions over Pyongyang's nuclear and missile programmes.
+Security Council resolutions, which have imposed sanctions over North Korea's nuclear and missile programmes.
 'REAL-WORLD' TEST

-Officials in Tokyo and Seoul said the missile flew 4,500 to 4,600 kilometres (2,850 miles) to a maximum altitude of about 1,000 km.
+Officials in Tokyo and Seoul said the missile flew 4,500 to 4,600 km (2,850 miles) to a maximum altitude of about 1,000 km.
 South Korea's Joint Chiefs of Staff (JCS) said it appeared to have been an intermediate-range ballistic missile (IRBM) launched from North Korea's Jagang Province.
-North Korea has used that province to launch several recent tests, including multiple missiles that it claimed were "hypersonic."
+North Korea has launched several recent tests from there, including multiple missiles that it said were "hypersonic".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)